PranavK-410/Recipe-Flask-Function/README.md

-﻿# COMPGC27 Programming for Business Analytics - Group Project
+﻿# COMPGC27 Programming for Business Analytics - Group Project - Group 3

 This repository contains the source code for the Group Project of "COMPGC27 Programming for Business Analytics" course for UCL MSc in Business Analytics (academic year 2017-2018).